PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 During a physical pentest against a simulated stolen laptop, one of the main objectives is finding a way to modify UEFI configuration such that we can enable a Direct Memory Access (DMA) attack.
 In modern times, attackers will commonly face hardened laptops which have a multitude of firmware countermeasures enabled by default.
 Additionally, most modern laptops implement hardware encryption in the form of BitLocker, and use a TPM to track changes to the pre-boot configuration.
 This makes modification of certain UEFI settings without triggering BitLocker recovery a non-trivial challenge.
 There are some existing solutions to these issues.

-The [FirstStrike](https://github.com/PN-Tester/FirstStrike) approach is to leave "DMA Protection" and "Intel VT-d" features enabled in BIOS, opting only to disable "Intel VT-x" or "Virtualization Technology" when this settings can be controlled without triggering BitLocker Recovery.
+My [FirstStrike](https://github.com/PN-Tester/FirstStrike) approach is to leave "DMA Protection" and "Intel VT-d" features enabled in BIOS, opting only to disable "Intel VT-x" or "Virtualization Technology" when this settings can be controlled without triggering BitLocker Recovery.

 The attack then injects a modified [PCILeech](https://github.com/ufrisk/pcileech) kernel module during pre-boot which detonates automatically from within ntoskrnl.exe once the OS is loaded.
 This technique works despite OS level Kernel DMA protection being enabled, but there are several limitations.